core-wg/senml-spec/draft-ietf-core-senml.md

 # Overview

-Connecting sensors to the internet is not new, and there have been many protocols designed to facilitate it.
+Connecting sensors to the Internet is not new, and there have been many protocols designed to facilitate it.
 This specification defines new media types for carrying simple sensor information in a protocol such as HTTP or CoAP.
 This format was designed so that processors